 Experience components must take no less than two years and no more than six years to complete; 600-1800 hours can be credited per year.
 Half of the time must be in various forms of client contact.
 Regarding the exam, a passing score is required on the National Counselor Exam.

-Delaware Valley College is accredited by the Middle States Commission on Higher Education.
+Delaware Valley University is accredited by the Middle States Commission on Higher Education.
 This program has been approved by the Pennsylvania Department of Education.